 More and more we keep hearing the words “self-care”.
 So many of us parents don’t practice self-care, and recently I discovered how legitimately important it is.
 Allow me to take you through how I landed here.

 Do you revel at the pure happy that pours out of children- your own and other people’s children included?
 A child that doesn’t smile or exude joyfulness often sticks out like a bluejay in a sea of canaries.
 I think it’s because most children, naturally, just ARE happy.
 So when we see a child that doesn’t seem happy, it sort of gets stuck, almost like a pause button has been pressed.
 Fast forward to adulthood and try to apply the same observation.
 It doesn’t quite work does it?
 We adults were once young, ebullient, energized, smiling children.
 But now, having experienced the real word, disappointment, responsibility, and perhaps parenthood sometimes we find ourselves wondering- have I smiled yet today?
 All of us are different;some people are more serious, reserved, some are shy, bubbly, etc. you get the point.
 Whatever personality type you are, the unjaded childhood version of you that was once there changes.
 This made me realize for these last 8 or so years, I’ve been of the serious type more often than not.
 My general manner for the bulk of my life has been happy and upbeat.
 But time and time again throughout my thirties, my sunny disposition felt like it was in hiding.
 Which begs the question-what changed?
-Well, I became a parent when I turned 30.
+Well, I became a parent.
+And as moms typically do, I put two little cherub’s needs always and forever before mine of course.

 It’s no secret that when you become a parent life as you know it shifts.
 It’s no longer about you and your every breath and action revolves around this precious life that you’re trying to raise, nurture, and keep safe.
 While there are extreme highs and lows within the role of parenting, there is one thing that is constant-the lack of time for one’s self.
 Then think about how you spend the time you actually DO get for yourself.
 You’ve likely heard the term I referenced at the beginning of this article: self-care.
 For some of us though, if we were already used to not practicing self-care before becoming parents, then the idea of it seems like a farce once you actually are a parent.